 The Importance of Native Plants in the Landscape

-For those of you that don’t know me, my name is Max Nottke and I am the current chair of the conservation committee as well as owner of Bashavia Gardens, a native-plant-focused, ecological gardening firm based in the greater Winston-Salem area.
+For those of you that don’t know me, my name is Max Nottke and I am a past chair of the conservation committee as well as owner of Bashavia Gardens, a native-plant-focused, ecological gardening firm based in the greater Winston-Salem area.

 With the pressing issues of climate change and decreasing biodiversity bearing down on us, homeowners are increasingly interested in what they can do on their property to be a positive force for the environment.
 How can we naturally attract and support pollinators and birds, especially given the recent concerns regarding bird feeders?
 How can we reduce the maintenance and input – water, fertilizers, and pesticides – traditionally required in our home landscapes?
 The emphatic answer is by utilizing native plants.